Jmchek/todo-list/README.md

 4. we will create the todos creator first then go from there
 5. now working on todos-storer.js
 6. something new has come up while working on todos-storer.js...localStorage is read-only, so we will have to just add/retrieve data instead of CRUD
+7. todos-updater now changed to todos-remover to reflect this change
+8. now we will incorporate the todos modules into todos-manager